A TOUCH OF HISTORY:

 Step 4

-Evenly divide the soup into six heated soup plates and top with the chervil sprigs.
-Serve immediately.
+Divide the soup into six heated soup plates and top with parsley.